alexsobolev/rust-embedding-lambda/README.md

 A high-performance, cost-effective AWS Lambda function written in Rust that generates text embeddings using **EmbeddingGemma**.

-This repository was created as a companion project for the article on implementing serverless embeddings with Rust and AWS Lambda.
+This repository was created as a companion project for the article [EmbeddingGemma Inference on AWS Lambda: Rust, Quantization, and Graviton Performance](https://sobolev.substack.com/p/embeddinggemma-inference-on-aws-lambda).

 ## Overview